lacchain/eosio-writer-middleware/README.md

 <h3 align="center">Writer Node Middleware fr LACChain EOSIO Network</h3>

 <p align="center">
-A proxy for the ESIO HTTP RPC API that includes writer signatures to authorize transactions as well as comply with EOS Signing request for authentication using popular wallets.
+A proxy for the EOSIO HTTP RPC API that includes writer signatures to authorize transactions as well as comply with EOS Signing request for authentication using popular wallets.
 </p>

 <!-- ABOUT THE PROJECT -->